yukontaf/projects/index.md

 - [Script 5](https://github.com/yukontaf/projects/blob/master/script5.sql)

-- And [here](https://github.com/yukontaf/projects/blob/master/tables.ipynb) is a notebook where you can see the tables to which these queries are made.
+- And [here](https://github.com/yukontaf/projects/blob/master/tables.ipynb) is a notebook where you can see the tables to which these queries are made (except for the first)